izatop/graphly/README.md

 ## Limitations

-It's a little bit difficult to parse all types of the TypeScript reflection so class schema has some limitations for syntax that can be used.
+It's a little bit difficult to parse all types of the TypeScript reflection so class schema has some limitations for syntax that can be used:

 1. Don't use spread syntax in resolver arguments.
-2. Use Promise, AsyncIterator and IObject only as a return type.
+2. Use Promise, AsyncIterator, Subscription and IObject only as a parents of return types.
 3. Don't use nearby resolvers.
 4. Be careful to use initial values of class members.